 Unlike our other retired products, we refunded our customers’ money and closed the product entirely so not even existing customers could retain their subscription.
-We directed them to other small scale mailing list alternatives, and apologized for the hiccup.
+We directed them to other small scale mailing list alternatives and apologized for the hiccup.

-Basecamp has run a job board since 2006, helping connect small businesses with good designers and programmers for full-time jobs, freelance gigs, and internships.
+37signals has run a job board since 2006, helping connect small businesses with good designers and programmers for full-time jobs, freelance gigs, and internships.

-In 2009, Basecamp launched Sortfolio (previously named Haystack) to help clients find the right web designer in a more efficient way.
+In 2009, 37signals launched Sortfolio (previously named Haystack) to help clients find the right web designer in a more efficient way.
 Clients are able to filter by city and typical budget range and then peruse the results in a more visual way.
 We ended up selling Sortfolio in 2013 to be able to focus more on Basecamp and allow another company to give Sortfolio the love and attention it deserves.